bigbluebutton/bbb-webrtc-sfu/docs/mediasoup.md

    * `content`: screen sharing streams (audio and video).

 As always, this configuration should be set via the override file in `/etc/bigbluebutton/bbb-webrtc-sfu/production.yml`.
 For example:
-   * To set the number of dedicated audio workers to "auto": `yq w -i /etc/bigbluebutton/bbb-webrtc-sfu/production.yml mediasoup.dedicatedMediaTypeWorkers.audio "auto"`
+   * To set the number of dedicated audio workers to `auto`: `yq w -i /etc/bigbluebutton/bbb-webrtc-sfu/production.yml mediasoup.dedicatedMediaTypeWorkers.audio "auto"`